-In 2002 the Authority completed the installation of a Backbone Fiber Optic Cable System which has modernized its internal communications by providing faster and more secure data transmission for operations, load management, system protection and security.
+In 2002 the Authority completed the installation of a fiber optic cable system through which it has modernized its internal communications by providing faster and more secure data transmission for operations, load management, system protection and security.
 This fiber optic system consists of a 663 mile fiber optic telecommunications network of which 386 miles are for the Authority's use and 277 miles are for the use of PREPA.net.
 The system is installed on the Authority's rights-of-way (mainly its transmission lines) and was financed through the issuance of \$43.7 million aggregate principal amount of subordinate obligations.

-In addition to the Backbone Fiber Optic Cable System, the Authority has installed a Distribution Fiber Optic Cable System that consists of 691 miles of fiber optic cables, of which 399 miles are for the Authority's and PREPA.net's use and 292 miles are for the exclusive use of PREPA.net.
-The Authority created PREPA.net in order to commercially exploit the excess fibers of the installed fiber optic cable system.
+The Authority created PREPA.net in order to commercially exploit 277 miles of the installed fiber optic cable.
 PREPA.net markets the excess communication capacity of the Authority's fiber optic cable system.
 PREPA.net currently offers next generation telecommunications services to carriers, internet service providers, and large commercial enterprises.
 These services include data transmission via Synchronous Optical Network (SONET), metro and long haul Ethernet transport services, wireless last mile, and internet protocol services optimized for voice over internet protocol.
 PREPA.net also offers international fiber optic cable capacity and satellite teleport facilities through the submarine fiber optic cable capacity acquired in 2008.
 As of June 30, 2010, PREPA.net had total assets of \$20.5 million (unaudited) and net income of \$1.9 million (unaudited).
 PREPA.net also has a revolving line of credit in a principal amount of \$10.1 million used for working capital purposes.
-PREPA.net continues to add customers to its portfolio and the Authority continues with the installation of fiber optic cables.
 The Authority expects that the commercial exploitation of the fiber optic system will provide a new source of revenues to its operations that will ultimately benefit its electric energy customers.

 PREPA Utilities, LLC, was created for the purpose of investing, financing, constructing and operating industrial projects and other infrastructure relating to the optimization of the Authority's electric infrastructure.
-PREPA Oil & Gas, LLC, was created for the purpose of buying, selling, exchanging and otherwise trading or dealing with the export, import, manufacture, production, preparation, handling, storage, and distribution of oil and gas and any other fuels required to satisfy the

-Authority's power generation needs.
+PREPA Oil & Gas, LLC, was created for the purpose of buying, selling, exchanging and otherwise trading or dealing with the export, import, manufacture, production, preparation, handling, storage, and distribution of oil and gas and any other fuels required to satisfy the Authority's power generation needs.
 Finally, InterAmerican Energy Sources was created for the purpose of investing, developing, financing, constructing and operating renewable energy projects and other infrastructure related to the optimization of the Authority's electric infrastructure.
 PREPA Utilities, LLC, PREPA Oil & Gas, LLC, and InterAmerican Energy Sources, LLC are currently not operating.